 On May 12th, Dr. Rebollo Polo joined the BBC podcast Health Check to discuss the importance of mapping NTDs like trachoma.
 She joins the conversation at the 9:25 mark.

 “We knew that neglected tropical diseases were very frequent in Africa and that there were millions of people affected, but unfortunately, more than half of the continent was not marked,” Dr. Rebollo Polo said.
 “That means we didn’t know exactly where these deficits were.”

 On May 26th, Dr. Shuaib was quoted in The Guardian about future shipments of COVID-19 vaccines in Nigeria.

 “This global shortage in vaccine supply impacts the clarity over Nigeria’s next shipment.
 The agency has information that it may get the next consignment of vaccines by end of July or August.
 This has not been officially confirmed,” said Dr. Shuaib.
 “When we are able to, we will provide an update regarding timelines and details of the next shipment.
 At present, we do not have that information available due to the wider context we are in.
 Most people here know by now that the global community is facing great challenges regarding vaccine supply.”

-Pulse Nigeria also reported on his statements, including a discussion of increased vaccine A proportion (%) that reflects the number of people receiving (an) intervention(s) divided by the total number of people eligible to receive the intervention(s) and vaccine production capacity.
+Pulse Nigeria also reported on his statements, including a discussion of increased vaccine coverage and vaccine production capacity.